ketamethane/tp/docs/UserGuide.md

 ## Glossary

-This glossary provides the definitions of certain terms used in this user guide.
+This glossary provides you with the definitions of certain terms used in this user guide.

 ### Command Line Interface (CLI)